hoonably/hoonably/README.md

 </h1>

-👋 Hi, I'm an undergraduate student in the Department of Computer Science and Engineering at [UNIST](https://www.unist.ac.kr/).
+👋 Hi, I'm an incoming M.S./Ph.D. student in the Department of Computer Science and Engineering at [UNIST](https://www.unist.ac.kr/).

-I'm interested in On-device AI and Efficient AI systems at UNIST’s <a href="https://sites.google.com/view/uailab/home/">Ubiquitous AI Lab</a>, under the guidance of Prof. <a href="https://taesikgong.com/">Taesik Gong</a>.
+I work on On-device AI and efficient AI systems at UNIST's <a href="https://sites.google.com/view/uailab/home/">Ubiquitous AI Lab</a>, advised by Prof. <a href="https://taesikgong.com/">Taesik Gong</a>.

 <h2></h2>